Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A cool resource offered by Magoosh is its set of custom study schedules.
 Whether you’re studying for a week or six months, Magoosh provides you a suggested study plan to get the most out of your prep.

 The rest of the digital platform is easily navigable, with straightforward sections and limited ways to lose yourself down a maze of materials (like some other platforms we’ve reviewed).
-It utilizes simple dropdowns, radio buttons and filters to make for a clean and easy to use interface.
+It utilizes simple dropdowns, radio buttons and filters to make for a clean and easy to use interface (just like LSATMax).